Pin It A quick, vibrant vegetable stir-fry with tender cabbage, sweet peas, and savory garlic-soy flavor—perfect as a side or light main.

 Pin It

-Pin It Sharing this dish reminds me of my childhood when my mom cooked simple stir-fries with whatever veggies we had.
+Sharing this dish reminds me of my childhood when my mom cooked simple stir-fries with whatever veggies we had.
 Now, my kids enjoy helping to toss everything in the pan and taste as we go.

 Serving Suggestions